Frequently Asked Questions About Women And Heart Health

-If you think you, or someone else, may be having a heart attack, wait no more than five minutes before calling 911.
+If you think you, or someone else, may be having a heart attack, wait no more than a five minutes before calling 911.
 Tell the operator the symptoms and that you think you or the other perons is having a heart attack.

 Should I take a daily aspirin to prevent heart attack?

 Aspirin may be helpful for women at high risk, such as women who have already had a heart attack.
 Aspirin can have serious side effects and may be harmful when mixed with certain medicines.
 If you're thinking about taking aspirin, talk to your doctor first.
 If your doctor thinks aspirin is a good choice for you, be sure to take it exactly as your doctor tells you to.

 Do women of color need to worry about heart disease?

 Yes.
 African American and Hispanic American/Latina women are more likely to get heart disease because they tend to have more risk factors such as obesity, lack of physical activity, high blood pressure, and diabetes than white women.

 What steps can I take to prevent heart disease?